Oral exams (mündliche Prüfungen)

 - Use the videos.
 We take great efforts to produce fresh recordings of all classes each semester.
 We are gradually moving our classes to a model where you find lecture contents in video clips, and we use our face to face time for more interactive sessions.
 Either way, use these video materials to review classes, and to prepare for your exam.
 If you aren't sure what a slide is about, check the video.
 We have received excellent feedback from students using this technique.
 However, don't expect to be able to learn it all just by watching the videos like a TV series.
 Come to class instead, it's much more fun, includes interactive sessions where you are forced to turn on your brain, and you will remember much more!

 - Arrange an exam date around 2 months in advance, by emailing our secretary with a date range of a few weeks in which you would like to take your exam.
 Beforehand, check my rough schedule to avoid asking for times during which I am away.
-I usually hold oral exams on Tuesdays at 13:00 and 13:45.
-Don't forget to register the exam with the ZPA once a date is set.
+I usually offer oral exams on Tuesdays at 13:00 and 13:45.

 During the exam:

 - Bring your student ID (Studienausweis) and an official ID (Personalausweis) to the exam